EnviroCentre/monitoring-module/README.rst

 HEC-DSS Monitoring Module
 =========================

-A set of HEC-DSSVue scripts for managing monitoring data.
+A set of HEC-DSSVue scripts for managing environmental monitoring data.